 Woven into the Service Innovation Handbook are 14 methods and 3 recipes suggesting how to combine them.
-You can download them at the bottom of this page.
+You can download some of them from this page.

 These are included to help readers put some of the ideas discussed into practice.
 There exist many other such toolkits and methods decks, many of which are much more comprehensive than this collection.
 For a review of some of the most prominent ones – and a critical discussion about how professional practices can’t simply be reduced to toolkits – see my blog post from an academic project researching social design.

 I decided to put a selection of methods into the book so that it could live up to the intent of being a practical handbook that helps readers get to grips with some of the concepts and activities associated with the early stages of designing innovative services.
 Having iterated several of the methods through teaching my MBA class at Said Business School and using them in consultancy, I have seen how quickly using them orients people towards the doing of innovation practice, rather getting stuck in the analysis of opportunities.

 In no way should this selection be seen as the ultimate list of activities that managers need to carry out.
 Rather, these methods rooted in design practice, to be used by managers, analysts and designers who do not (yet) have the resources to bring in specialists who are skilled at using this approach.

 A couple of things to clarify up front: By method I mean a systematic way to approach an issue, which in some cases helps deepen understanding of an issue, or helps with ordering or organising it, so a project can move forward.
 These methods are embedded in a methodology, by which I mean an approach that explains what these particular methods enable (and what they don’t).